jesshewitt/haywire-cafe/docs/index.md

 ### Generate some curl noise

 The curl noise creates the loopy, bandy foreground forms.
-It's controlled by the `Loop Scale` feature (smaller is more noodly) as well as a few hidden variables.
+It's controlled by the `Loop Scale` feature (smaller is more bandy) as well as a few hidden variables.

 ![Step 2](./images/process/2-curlnoise.png)